Home How it works Tutors Subjects Insights FAQ Free Trial

 IB vs A-Level

-Velocity Tuition Academy ยท IB Diploma & A-Level Comparison
+Velocity Tuition Academy · IB Diploma and A-Level Comparison

 The IB Diploma vs A-Levels debate is one of the most consistently searched questions in international education.
 It comes up at every international school open day, in every expat parent forum, and in virtually every conversation about university preparation.
 And it consistently generates misleading answers.